The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 For some time now, there has been a second BuyBox on certain product pages.
 Amazon introduced this measure in response to antitrust difficulties.
 However, the second BuyBox seems to be used rather rarely.

-Are there Amazon BuyBox tricks to win the field?
+Are there Amazon BuyBox tricks that can be used to win the field?

 In the past, the algorithm could often be tricked with a very low final price.
-Nowadays, many different aspects are taken into account in the allocation of the BuyBox, so while price is an important criterion, it is by no means the only one.
+Nowadays, many different aspects are taken into account in the allocation of the BuyBox, so that the price is an important but by no means the only criterion.
 Nowadays, poor seller performance can no longer be compensated for by a dumping price.
-Additionally, you would ruin your margin.
+Moreover, you would ruin your margin.
 Instead, focus on good performance and dynamic repricing.

 Can the Amazon BuyBox be won by new sellers?

-Not every seller on Amazon can win the Buy Box, as it requires qualification first.
+Not every seller on Amazon can win the Buy Box, as qualification is required first.
 This also includes that sellers must sell on Amazon for at least 90 days before they have the chance to win the BuyBox.

-I have no BuyBox on Amazon or have lost the Amazon BuyBox – what now?
+I have no BuyBox on Amazon or I have lost the Amazon BuyBox – what now?

-First of all: No panic.
-The BuyBox often changes hands, especially with competitive products.
+First of all: Don’t panic.
+The BuyBox often changes hands, especially for competitive products.
 So it could very well be that your offer will soon hold the yellow button again.
 If that is not the case, investigate the causes by looking at your seller KPIs.
-Is any value standing out negatively?
-Were you perhaps pushed out by a Prime offer?
-You may also simply not be offering the optimal price (≠ lowest price).
+Is any value showing up negatively?
+Were you perhaps displaced by a Prime offer?
+Maybe you are simply not offering the optimal price (≠ lowest price).
 Then you should definitely get into dynamic price optimization, for example with the SELLERLOGIC Repricer, specifically for Amazon.

 Image credits in the order of the images: © Lukasz – stock.adobe.com